maxs-kan/InterpretableNeuroDL/README.md

-# Interpretation of 3D CNNs for Brain MRI DataClassification
+# Interpretation of 3D CNNs for Brain MRI Data Classification

 We analyze data provided by The Human Connectome Project (HCP).
 Using T1-weighted MRI data we solve the problem of binary classification of task of gender patterns recognition between men and women with 3D - CNN.
 Further we intepret obtained model to undestand of gender-related brain differencies.